NandiniSankhyan/Skedaddle/README.md

 3. Upgrade setuptools : `pip3 install --upgrade setuptools`
 4. Upgrade pip : `pip3 install --upgrade pip`
 5. Install Rasa: `pip install rasa=3.0.0`
-5. Install spaCy: `pip install spacy`

-You are all done with installing Rasa & spaCy.
+You are all done with installing Rasa.
 See how to use Rasa from the command line interface on: https://rasa.com/docs/rasa/command-line-interface

 Rasa depends on numpy 1.19.5.
 In case you are getting an error, re-install numpy `pip install numpy==1.19.5`